michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0089.md

 - v: cause someone to believe an untruth
 - v: be false to; be dishonest with
 ### Family
-deceive: deceived, deceiver, deceives, deceiving, deception, deceptive, undeceive+;deceiver: deceivers;deceiving: deceivingly;deception: deceptions, self-deception;deceptive: deceptively, deceptiveness;undeceive: undeceived, undeceives, undeceiving
+- deceive: deceived, deceiver, deceives, deceiving, deception, deceptive, undeceive+
+- deceiver: deceivers
+- deceiving: deceivingly
+- deception: deceptions, self-deception
+- deceptive: deceptively, deceptiveness
+- undeceive: undeceived, undeceives, undeceiving
 ### Examples
 - The suspect is facing charges of obstruction, false imprisonment, destruction of private property, impersonation to deceive law enforcement and two out-of-state felony warrants.
 - One of them later posted online: "How easy it is to deceive people, and how those who should carefully check information actually don't."